Celebrating Imagination and the Creative Spirit through Quality Theatre in Durango, Colorado

 We humbly ask that you consider contributing to Merely Players, a 501(c) (3) organization.

-As is true in theatres across the nation, ticket prices account for only about 50% of our production costs.
+As is true in theatres across the nation, ticket prices account for only about 30% of our operational and production costs.
 The rest of our expenses must be met through private donations and grants.

 Live theatre is a dynamic, expensive venture, and our costs keep rising.
 Donations are used to meet venue expenses, pay royalties, hire actors and other personnel, pay for technical elements such as scenery, costumes, and lighting, and to publicize our shows.
 The money we raise directly affects the quality of our productions.